edumserrano/csharp-functional/Docs/source/extensions.rst

 In the end the OnSuccessToResultWithValueAndError is executed which follows the rules explained in the previous example.

 .. note:: Notice that the TValue and TError types do not have constrains, they can be whatever you want.
-          In these examples the TValue were primitve types (int, string) as well as custom classes (PlaylistId, SearchQuery, PlaylistSearchRequest).
+          In these examples the TValue were primitive types (int, string) as well as custom classes (PlaylistId, SearchQuery, PlaylistSearchRequest).
           In these examples the TError were only custom classes (PlaylistIdError, SearchQueryError, PlaylistSearchRequestError) but they could be whatever you would like to use like Enums for instance.

 Mapping from one monad type to another
 --------------------------------------

 In your application you can use different types of monads at the same type.
-You can use all the ones mentioned in this documentation and even other's you have defined.
+You can use all the ones mentioned in this documentation and even others you have defined.
 To make them work together you will need a way to map from one type to another.

 The extensions available will tell you the type that will be returned.
 Some extensions will not perform any mapping and some will.
 For instance you can have one extension that takes a Result<TValue> and returns a ResultWithError<TError>.
 These transformations are indicated by the ToX appended to the extension method names.